 TO AUSTRALIA, BABY!

 Let me give you a quick update.
-Phil and I are no more, and so I’ve decided to escape the harsh reality of Essex by buggering off to Oz instead.
+If you hadn’t already heard, Phil and I are no more, and so I’ve decided to escape the harsh reality of Essex by buggering off to Aus instead.
 Yes, just like that.
 The fact that you are reading this email means you have the dubious honour of being someone I want to stay in touch with when I’m gone, so yay to you.

-I won’t go into the nasty details, I’m far too dignified for that, but let’s just say that a relationship with no trust is like a mobile phone with no signal; all can you do is play games and endlessly go through the same old conversations.
-So I’ve put an end to his two year contract and am now crossing the globe in the hopes of finding a better tariff.
+I won’t go into details of the break-up, I’m far too dignified for that, but let’s just say that a relationship with no trust is like a mobile phone with no signal; all can you do is play games and endlessly go through the same old conversations.
+So, to extend the metaphor, I’ve put an end to his two year contract and am now crossing the globe in the hopes of finding a better tariff.
 I’m not remotely upset about it, because ending one chapter can only mean the start of a new one, right?
-And it would never have worked out anyway, because I am an Aries and he is a Cheating Little Shit.
+And it would never have worked out anyway, because I am an Aries and he is a Cheating Slut.

 If you came out last night, thank you.
 You got to see me off AND off my face!